• Skip to primary navigation

 A stack of blackberry crumble bars on a wooden chopping board.

-I generally make these bars with fresh blackberries during blackberry season, but you can make them with frozen blackberries too!
+I make this blackberry recipe with fresh blackberries during blackberry season, but you can make them with frozen blackberries too!
 You'll just need to defrost them first and pat dry with a paper towel.

 👩🍳 Love blackberries?
 Try my easy blackberry muffins next!